 The partnership between the parish and school supports student faith formation in the Catholic tradition.
 The school communicates with the parish through parish bulletins, school newsletters and meetings between the Principal and REC.
 The principal is a member of the parish team and the staff regularly attended parish events and the parish was always invited to school Masses, liturgies, and special events.

 Our student leaders, REC and Principal attend Diocesan Masses and ANZAC Day Community Services.
 This year our students planned a Community Christmas Picnic to celebrate the link between students, families and our parishioners in the Myall Coast Parish.
 Our students also decorated St Brigid's Church for Christmas Masses in the parish, and they also made Christmas cards for the parishioners in Bulahdelah.
 Catholic Mission, Caritas and Catholic Care are a focus for our school's social justice initiatives.
 Each year we hold a Mission Fun Day where the students run a Mini Mission Fete with all fundraising going to Catholic Mission.
 We also held other fundraising events through Lent with money raised going to Caritas (e.g. St Joseph's Day).

 St Joseph's implements the Diocesan K-12 Religion Syllabus.
 Religion is timetabled for 150 minutes per week and units include curriculum differentiation and a variety of learning activities to encourage deep knowledge and thinking and creative responses.
-This year, staff have taken part in formation opportunities around the Pedagogy of Encounter and taught the new Kindergarten units in the RE Syllabus.
-Our staff spiritual formation day was held in December to work on embedding our vision and new mission statements.
-This happened after consultation with our students, families and parishioners.
+This year, staff have taken part in formation opportunities around the Pedagogy of Encounter and taught the new units in the RE Syllabus.
+Our staff spiritual formation day was held in October to continue reflecting our mission statements and was themed "Begin with the Heart".